achrafSallemi/Docker-spring-boot/README.md

 Build and start the container by running

 ```
-$ docker-compose up -d
+docker-compose up -d
 ```

 ##### Test application with ***curl*** command

 ```
-$ curl localhost:8080
+curl localhost:8080
 ```

-the respone should be:
+the response should be:
 ```
 Hello World
 ```